mrumkovskis/wabase-wiki/View-Get.md

 select u.id, concat_ws(' ',u.name,u.surname) as full_name, u.sex, u,date_of_birth from users where sex is 'male'
 ```

-Similarly, in order to filter all people older than 18 years old we just add.
+Similarly, in order to filter all people older than 18 years old, we just add

-**#TODO** How to calculate age. full_years function from goda_gimenes doesn't.
+**#TODO** How to calculate age.
+Full_years function from goda_gimenes doesn't.
 How to use YAMLs only.

 ```yaml
 name: user